yupbank/linear_tree_shap/README.md

 - tree depth exceeds 16; even with the `long double` type, there are still chances to overflow.
 It can still be mitigated using the `fraction` data type.

+### No numerical problems with v2
+---
+By using the interpolation method, we can have a numerical stable solution based on Chebyshev nodes of the first or second kind.